Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we systematically explore possible near-horizon decoupled geometries in higher-dimensional AdS black holes embedded in string theory and M-theory \cite{Duff:1999rk}.
-Thanks to their high dimensionality and rich parameter space, the $D=6,7$ black holes support model-dependent decoupled EMMD geometries of dimension $D \geq 4$, which generalize the universal AdS$_2$ throats appearing in the near-horizon limits of extremal black holes.
-The analysis are restricted to the leading order of the near-EVH limits, which might be invisible to the presence of the cosmological constant in the decoupled EMMD geometries.
-Our main findings are summarized in Table \ref{table:summaryre}:
+Thanks to their high dimensionality and rich parameter space, the $D=6,7$ black holes support model-dependent decoupled geometries of dimension $D \geq 4$ that are conformal to black hole solutions of EMMD gravity.
+These generalize the universal AdS$_2$ throats appearing in the near-horizon limits of extremal black holes.
+(Note that our analysis is restricted to the leading order of the near-EVH limits, which might be insensitive to the presence of a cosmological constant in the decoupled EMMD geometries.)

+As summarized in Table \ref{table:summaryre}, the emergence of these distinct decoupled geometries carries several crucial holographic implications.
+Most notably, the fact that the near-EVH limits in $D=6,7$ yield EMMD spacetimes rather than pure AdS$_{D-2}$ factors directly indicates that the decoupled low-energy sectors do not exhibit standard conformal invariance.
+Instead, the presence of a running dilaton in the EMMD solutions suggests that the dual infrared effective field theories are potentially governed by generalized scaling symmetries or hyperscaling-violating properties \cite{Ogawa:2011bz,Huijse:2011ef,Dong:2012se}, rather than being traditional CFTs.